 Question and answer sessions are the best way to reinforce your key messages from a presentation.
-Hearing different voices can be a good way to get the attention of the audience, but the purpose is to allow members of the audience to obtain both clarification and confirmation of your key messages.
+Hearing different voices is a good way to get the attention of the audience, but the purpose is to allow members of the audience to obtain both clarification and confirmation of your key messages.
 It, therefore, reduces the chance that any members of the audience will leave your presentation with any misunderstandings about the concepts delivered.

 Set out your stall at the beginning of your presentation